shapespark/shapespark-viewer-api/README.md

 * `Viewer.getCameraRotation()` - returns a
   [`THREE.Euler`](https://threejs.org/docs/#api/en/math/Euler) that
   represents rotation of the camera.
-You can use `.yaw` property to get the left and right head rotation, `.pitch` - up and down rotation, `.roll` - tilt of the head.
+You can use `.yaw` property to get the left and right camera rotation, `.pitch` - up and down rotation, `.roll` - tilt of the camera.
 Outside of the VR mode `.roll` is always 0.

 ### Example